Strippit Bubble Memory Fixes Strippit_Bubble_Memory_Fixes

 Usually the 12 VDC section goes Bad, but there are other Failure Modes.

-This will also cause Intermittent Problems, and "Drifting" Supplies Must Be
+This will also cause Intermittent Problems and "Drifting" Supplies Must Be

-longer Exists.
+No longer Exists.
 However, We Do Keep Rebuilt LH Power Supplies In-Stock!

 The LH Power Supply